 Cholangiography means looking at the bile ducts with dye and X-rays.
 Dye (contrast medium) inside the biliary tract helps to show it up more clearly on X-ray.
 This is done while you are having an endoscopy.
 An endoscope is a tube with a camera and a light that a doctor uses to look inside your body.
-In this case, the endoscopy tube goes into your mouth and down into your stomach and duodenum.
+In this case, the endoscopy tube goes into your mouth and down into your stomach and part of your small bowel (duodenum).
 The doctor can see where the dye is going on a screen.
 The nurse or doctor injecting the dye will ask you to hold your breath and then as you breathe out they inject the dye.
 You may get a feeling of pressure or fullness in the upper right side of your back.
 This will be uncomfortable but only lasts for a short while.
 Your hands and feet may feel numb during the procedure, which usually takes about 30 to 60 minutes.

 The dye gives a very clear picture on an X-ray.
 Your doctor should be able to see if there is a tumour in the gallbladder, or if your bile duct is blocked.
 If it is, your doctor will put in a small tube called a stent to allow bile to drain out of the body into a drainage bag.
 This will relieve any jaundice symptoms you have.
 It also stops bile leaking out of the swollen gallbladder and causing a serious infection.
 You'll then have to stay in hospital until you can have an operation to put an internal stent in.
 This is a tube that goes inside the bile duct and allows bile to drain into your intestine, as it normally would.
 There is more about stents in this section.